 per registered common share are shown.
 The calculation is based on underlying net

-3ProSiebenSat.1 Media AG held at the time of the Annual General Meeting preference
+3ProSiebenSat.1 Media SE held at the time of the Annual General Meeting preference

 shares as treasury stock.
 Shares directly or indirectly owned by the company are in

 accordance to § 71b AktG not entitled to receive a dividend.